kingsman

-How Kingsman Pulled Off One Of The CRAZIEST Fight Scenes In History?
+How Kingsman Pulled Off a Crazy Fight Scene

 This hyperviolent church brawl stands out as the most impressive and memorable sequence of the film.
 It’s four and a half minutes of delicately choreographed but absolutely brutal chaos that took seven days to shoot and required over 100 performers and even more crew members to pull off.
 It’s often the first thing people talk about when discussing *Kingsman*.
 In four and a half minutes of the film, Harry Hart kills over 40 members in some pretty intense albeit entertaining ways.